ganelson/inform/working_notes.md

 ## News items

+### Change of testing UUID (22 June 2022)

+A change to the batch-testing tool Intest means that the UUID used for Inform projects being tested is now 00000000-0000-0000-0000-000000000000: this is meant to be a visibly bogus value, replacing 0B00B00D-3307-4688-B2D8-95DB962781B4.
+UUIDs are in theory unique per project, but Intest operates Inform projects with this single bogus UUID for every test case it runs.

+As a result, all six inblorb test cases and 9 of the inform7 tests will fail (1=Awkward 2=Audiovisual 3=Fancy-Z 4=Plain-Z 5=Plain 6=Ingredients 7=Fancy
+8=Index-Card 9=Index-Card2) by showing a discrepancy on the UUID somewhere unless you have pulled the latest Intest.

 ### Kit metadata respecified as JSON (4 June 2022)

 Kits are new in 10.1, and are documented in the Inbuild manual, which has been